cooper/quiki/doc/configuration.md

 ### server.enable.monitor

+_Optional_.
 If enabled, webserver uses operating system facilities to monitor wiki directories and pre-generate content when the source files are changed.

 __Requires__: [`page.enable.cache`](#pageenablecache)